SoamyaAgrawal17/SAVS/README.md

 - Manual Testing can be done by using the above Endpoint. <br>
 - Unit Testing could be done by running the command coverage run -m unittest discover test or using push button to run all the unit tests. <br>
-- For integration testing clear the database and run the collection SAVS on Postman(The collection json is shared and IA is added to the postman workspace). <br>
+- For integration testing run the collection SAVS on Postman(The collection json is shared in the Postman workspace). <br>

 To build client: <br>